kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 **Facebooks controversies and issues that might impact it going forward:**

 - **Security:** Avoiding anything that resembles Facebook's past security breaches or disregarding commitments to regulators should be the top priority for Facebook.
 The consequences of not doing so are so dare that I am confident that Facebook's commitment to this is genuine.
-**Privacy:** Mark Zuckerberg claims that he wants Facebook to build a strong reputation for privacy over the next decade.
+- **Privacy:** Mark Zuckerberg claims that he wants Facebook to build a strong reputation for privacy over the next decade.
 This, in my view, is just an empty statement that is contrary both to Facebook's business model and also Facebook's recent actions.
 Facebook is openly pushing for less choice for users when it comes to privacy.
-The only other explanation is that Marks's definition of "privacy" very much differs from what usually people understand by it
+The only other explanation is that Marks's definition of "privacy" very much differs from what usually people understand by it.
-- **Antitrust lawsuit:**  Facebook looming antitrust lawsuit is another defining moment for the company.
+- **Antitrust lawsuit:**  Facebook's looming antitrust lawsuit is another defining moment for the company.
 It focuses on Facebook's market power, especially its acquisitions of Instagram and WhatsApp, which helped solidify Facebook's already dominant market position.

     Based on Facebook's internal emails, these acquisitions' openly stated purpose was to eliminate possible competition before it becomes too big.
 It is questionable if this lawsuit will achieve something, but Facebook acquisitions will be heavily scrutinized going forward, and Facebook won't be able to simply acquire future competitors.

 - **Content moderation:** Big part of "toxicity" around Facebook is the presence of hateful content and misinformation.
 Facebook is ramping up its effort in content moderation, making sure this content is taken down and that certain content is not actively promoted to people's feeds.
 But let's face it, this is an impossible task.

     There is undoubtedly still space for how Facebook can still improve its AI algorithms to help with that.
-Mainly by stopping actively promoting a certain type of political posts that create heated emotional discussion even at our dinner tables.
+Mainly by stopping to actively promote a certain type of political posts that create heated emotional discussion even at our dinner tables.
 But it is just not realistic to expect that it can work 100%.
 Like our email spam filters, it works very well most of the time, but spam will show up in your inbox from time to time.

     The issue here is that different groups of people have different ideas where to draw a line for "toxic" content.
 Some groups advocate that Facebook is doing far too little and should broaden the range of content that is not allowed on the platform.
 On the other hand, some groups warn that Facebook is taking down too much content.

     These issues and connected disagreements are not going away anytime soon.
 Since Facebook's customers are advertisers, who want to stay as far from questionable content as possible, the most probable outcome here is that Facebook will become more and more restrictive to create a less controversial place.
 Facebook's recent announcement that it will deprioritize political content is just confirmation of this trend, similarly to other content decisions it made recently.

     Another level of issues with content moderation is that more countries worldwide apply more restrictive laws limiting free political speech.
 Something that was seen only in a few countries like, for example, China, became much more common.
 Facebook has a choice to apply local laws in a given country which can be highly undemocratic.
-Alternative is to refuse to take the content down and face consequences that, in an extreme case, can lead to exit of Facebook from given country.
+The alternative is to refuse to take the content down and face the consequences that, in an extreme case, can lead to the exit of Facebook from a given country.

 The issues mentioned above are defining for Facebook's future.
 But let's now look at more business and product-related activities that Facebook is working on, affecting it going forward.